-CAMERAS: Helmet mounted video cameras also know as helmet cams have become prevalent for the enthusiast, police, and military.
+Ballistic Helmet mounted video cameras also know as helmet cams have become prevalent for the enthusiast, police, and military.
 They allow for detailed after action reviews and reports, be it for training, evidence, or combat.
 You will find the most common ones in use in this blog post!

 Our A3S shroud is manufactured out of aircraft grade aluminum and weighs less than the majority of shrouds on the market.
 Each helmet includes bungees to help with night vision goggle wobble, and these conveniently connect to the bottom of our A3S shroud when not in use.
 This can also be used to lanyard in night vision goggles and other gear.
 It's designed to be compatible with most standardized NVG mounts from Wilcox to Norotos.
 It's a tank of a shroud without all the weight!

 The fitment between the shroud and mount should be secure with minimal wiggle.
 Mount should not pop off when force is applied unless released.
 Most new mounts also come with a break-away feature that when engaged, will allow the mount to pop off the shroud when force is applied.
 Make sure to test your mount and shroud connection.

 The padding on a helmet is just as important as the shell when it comes to protection performance.
 Detailed studies have shown that the best performing pads when it comes to ballistic and blunt impact are those that are not too hard, but also not too soft.
 This is precisely what our impact layer is designed for, utilizing a specially designed closed cell foam, in combination with our comfort layers, we can achieve extremely low Blunt Impact Uni-Axial impact numbers in addition to low back face deformation numbers.

 Our comfort pads provide additional protection, but just as important, long-term comfort.
 They are designed using a proprietary open cell memory foam that conforms to your head shape.
 Each head is different, and that is why we also include two different sized pad sets of our comfort plus pads.
 This allows you to mix and match these re-positionable pads to achieve your ideal fit.
 If you have ever worn a standard MICH, ACH, or ECH you know just how uncomfortable they can be.
 Hot spots, headaches, and fatigue set in, even after short periods of use.
 Our Comfort Pads eliminate these issues and allow you to find the perfect fit.

 When it comes to ensuring a tactical helmet performs there are no shortcuts.
 There is more than a simple resistance to penetration test, and they are best performed in a laboratory.
 Military helmets worn by our troops must pass a strenuous string of lab tests before a contract is even awarded.
 We use these same tests for the baseline of our helmets, then meet and exceed them.
 Any tactical ballistic helmet you ever consider purchasing should at the very least have satisfactory RTP (Resistance To Penetration), BTD (commonly referred to as Backface Deformation), V50, and Blunt Impact test data for review upon request from the manufacturer.
 We like to go a step further and publish this information directly on our website for review!